hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

         share_axes=True,
     )

-When using a single logged dataset, specify both behavior policy name and dataset id.
+When using a single logged dataset, specify both the behavior policy name and dataset id.

 .. code-block:: python